cafelton/isohapvar/README.md

 # isohapvar (derived from FLAIR isoalleles)
 Take a haplotyped vcf and isoform bed and create a variant-aware isoform fasta

+Made to deal with SNVs, insertions and deletions.
+May break if your input vcf contains structural variants.

 Longshot, longcallR, and Clair3 variant calling from long-read RNA-seq have been tested, but this should work with variants called from WGS as well.

 This has been tested using FLAIR isoforms, but should work with any bed12 file.